Marquis de Condorcet: Early years

 Condorcet was born in Ribemont (in present-day Aisne), descended from the ancient family of Caritat, who took their title from the town of Condorcet in Dauphiné, of which they were long-time residents.
 Fatherless at a young age, he was taken care of by his devoutly religious mother who dressed him as a girl till age eight.
 He was educated at the Jesuit College in Reims and at the Collège de Navarre in Paris, where he quickly showed his intellectual ability and gained his first public distinctions in mathematics.
 When he was sixteen, his analytical abilities gained the praise of Jean le Rond d'Alembert and Alexis Clairaut; soon, Condorcet would study under d'Alembert.
+Through d'Alembert, he became involved with the philosophes associated with the salon of Julie de Lespinasse.
+D'Alembert also introduced Condorcet to Voltaire at Ferney in 1770.

 From 1765 to 1774, he focused on science.
 In 1765, he published his first work on mathematics, entitled Essai sur le calcul intégral, which was well received, launching his career as a mathematician.
 He went on to publish more papers, and on 25 February 1769, he was elected to the Académie royale des Sciences.
+In 1772, he published another paper on integral calculus.
+Soon after, he met Jacques Turgot, a French economist, and the two became friends.
+Turgot became an administrator under King Louis XV in 1772 and Controller-General of Finance under Louis XVI in 1774.